Agriculture in the United Kingdom: Depression 1815–1836

 The period 1750–1850 included a twenty-year depression in agriculture 1815 to 1836.
 It was so severe that landlords as well as tenants suffered financial ruin, and large areas of farmland were entirely abandoned.
 The ancient landlord and tenant system was unsuited to new-style, capital-intensive farms.
 Parliament began to review the legislation, for example by distinguishing between farm improvements that the tenant should fund, and those the landlord should fund.
 Parliament was concerned with the issue of tenant right, i.e. the sum payable to an outgoing tenant for farm improvements that the tenant had funded and, if crops were in the ground when the tenant left, compensation for their value.
 This was dealt with in accordance with local custom, which might vary from place to place.
 In 1848 a parliamentary committee examined the possibility of a standardised system, but a Bill on the matter was not passed until 1875.

-The Corn Laws and their Repeal
+The Corn Laws and their repeal

-In the period 1815 to 1846 Corn Laws were enacted designed to protect domestic agriculture by imposing a tax on foreign imported grain.
-Their repeal was ultimately secured after major political lobbying by the Anti-Corn Law League.
-The issue was divisive because of the increased urbanisation of the UK and its need for cheap food, as well as the general influence of free trade doctrines.
-The repeal of the Corn Laws initially steadied grain prices.
-Experts differ over whether by 1846 the Corn Laws were still relevant, because of low prices and/or self-sufficiency in grain.
+Between 1815 and 1846, Corn Laws were enacted to protect domestic agriculture by imposing a tax on imported grain.
+They were repealed after political lobbying by the Anti-Corn Law League.
+The issue was divisive because of urbanisation in the UK and its need for cheap food, as well as the influence of free trade doctrines.
+The Corn Laws' repeal initially steadied grain prices.
+Experts differ over whether the Corn Laws were still relevant by 1846, because of low prices and/or self-sufficiency in grain.